Cherreads

 Because if he could control this—

-He would become something—
+He would become something else entirely.

-the Deep wasn't ready for.
+Something the Deep had not accounted for.

 More Chapters